Configuration

 In typical order of appearing…

-• ed11yResults: dispatched when a check finishes.
-API integrations can now harvest data out of the Ed11y.results array.
+• ed11yResults: dispatched when all checks are finished.
+API integrations can now harvest data out of the Ed11y.results object.

 • ed11yPanelOpened: dispatched if the panel opens, automatically or manually.